liamon/lab-exam-oil/README.md

 ## Notes
 `oil.txt` needs to be in the same directory/folder as the executable for the program to work properly.

-My inital version I handed up had a bug where a missing  `+ i` mean that the value for the year with the highest average price was wrong.
+My inital version I handed up had a bug where a missing  `+ i` meant that the value for the year with the highest average price was wrong.
 I fixed it for uploading it to GitHub.

 It was also originally just one file, but I split it into three for GitHub.